Bhupesh-V/til/Miscellaneous/my-vim-cheatsheet.md

 # My vim cheatsheet
 <!-- 14 June, 2020 -->
-I have started transitioning slowly to lightweight editors, because my low system specifications.
+I have started transitioning slowly to lightweight editors, because of my low system configuration.
-And what better than `vim`, so I will start logging interesting things I learn here.
+And what can better than `vim`, so I will start logging interesting things I learn here.

 For starters I use **neovim**.
 (PS: I will write this TIL through vim only :)

 ### How to install plugins
 1. Open up the `~/.config/nvim/init.vim` file add the plugin.

+My init file
 ```
 call plug#begin()
 Plug 'roxma/nvim-completion-manager'